 Dragon Boat Festival

 The Hong Kong Dragon Boat Festival, also known as the Tuen Ng Festival, takes place on the fifth day of the fifth lunar month, usually around May or June, and is a public holiday in Hong Kong.
 On this day, colourful dragon-boat races, where teams paddle accompanied by drum beats, are held around the city.
 A massive three-day party takes place down at the Central Harbourfront space as dragon boaters race across Victoria Harbour.
-San Miguel hosts a beer-fest at the same time, while a family zone keeps kids entertained.
+There’s often a family zone on shore to keeps kids entertained.

 Hungry Ghost Festival